 - 3.10 To that end, the Council has established an internal Recovery & Transformation Board to: - 1.
 Develop and communicate SBCs recovery and transformation strategy. - 2.
 Identify and prioritise Projects, approving strategic business cases as necessary, that support recovery and strategic objectives. - 3.
 Assess whether new demand can be supported, and whether new resources are required, or existing ones redirected. - 4.
 Resolve contention for organisation resources, ensuring a balanced portfolio. - 5.
 Ensure that Projects are, and remain, aligned to SBCs recovery and strategic objectives, including the required pace. - 6.
 Ensure that the best corporate wide solutions are identified / delivered, that provide the most benefits. - 7.
 Provide oversight and guidance to delivery teams, ensuring that they have the resources and support they need. - 8.
 Monitor progress against Transformational Projects, reporting on progress to the CLT, Members and Commissioners and demonstrating SBC is moving as fast as possible towards recovery with the available resources. - 9.
 Assist in the identification and monitoring of escalated risks / issues and support proposed mitigation strategies. - 10.
-Ensure that Transformation and Recovery Projects are aligned with the organisation's values and culture. - 3.11 A separate report on the council's strategic direction in the form of a refreshed Corporate Plan will be submitted to September Cabinet and Council to confirm the continued focus on Improvement and Recovery and: - Set a renewed purpose and set of strategic priorities for the council - Ensure greater alignment with the medium term financial strategy. - 3.12 In addition, the Cabinet and other member forums continue to receive reports which relate to specific directions and improvements, including finance action plan updates, reports on specific company governance, updates on ICT, procurement and internal audit progress, asset disposal recommendations and updates and updates on senior officer staffing restructure.
+Ensure that Transformation and Recovery Projects are aligned with the organisation's values and culture.

+- 3.11 A separate report on the council's strategic direction in the form of a refreshed Corporate Plan was submitted to September Cabinet and approved at Council to confirm the continued focus on Improvement and Recovery and: - Set a renewed purpose and set of strategic priorities for the council - Ensure greater alignment with the medium term financial strategy. - 3.12 In addition, the Cabinet and other member forums continue to receive reports which relate to specific directions and improvements, including finance action plan updates, reports on specific company governance, updates on ICT, procurement and internal audit progress, asset disposal recommendations and updates and updates on senior officer staffing restructure. - 3.13 The Corporate Improvement Scrutiny Committee (CISC), at its meeting on 26 September, agreed to formally recommend to the Improvement and Recovery Board and Cabinet through the Leader of the Council that: - a.
+Where appropriate, the action/improvement plans to deliver the Directions are couched in terms of Outcomes: and - b.
+Under Direction 5, Culture Change; the expression of outcome/s will prove especially helpful not least: - to provide the focus for IRB work; - to establish the building blocks of a Public Engagement and Communication Strategy and - restore/initiate a more positive dialogue with residents, businesses and service users.